 - Spell out acronyms the first time they are used [e.g., Red Hat Enterprise Linux (RHEL)]

-We accept articles in a variety of formats: .odt, .txt, .docx, .html, or .md file attachment.
-If you submit a link to a Google document, do not revise the document after you submit it.
-We will download and edit the draft from Google docs, so we won't see your changes.
+We accept articles in a variety of formats: .odt, .txt, .docx, .html, Docbook, .adoc, or .md file attachment.
+If you submit a link to an Etherpad or Google document, do not revise the document after you submit it.
+We download and edit what you send us, so we won't see your changes.

-Save all images as files and attach to the email; use descriptive terms when naming your images, and include the name in the article draft where you want the image places.
+Save all images as files and attach to your submission email.
+Use descriptive terms when naming your images, and include the name in the article draft where you want the image places.
 Finally, along with the files, send image attribution information for EACH file: who is the photo by and what is the license?